Kyrsten Sinema: Poverty and contradictions with family

-Sinema was raised as a member of the Church of Jesus Christ of Latter-day Saints (LDS Church).
+Higher education

 She graduated as valedictorian from Walton High School in DeFuniak Springs at age 16 and earned her B.A. from Brigham Young University (BYU) in 1995 at age 18.
 She left the LDS Church after graduating from BYU.
 Sinema returned to Arizona in 1995.

 While employed as a social worker, Sinema completed a Master of Social Work degree at Arizona State University in 1999.
 In 2004, she earned a J.D. degree from Arizona State University College of Law and started working as a criminal defense lawyer.
-In 2012, she earned a Ph.D. in justice studies, also from Arizona State.
-In 2018, she completed an online M.B.A. from the W. P. Carey School of Business at ASU.
+In 2012, she earned a Ph.D. in justice studies from Arizona State and in 2018, she completed an online M.B.A. from the W. P. Carey School of Business.